Ilona-marker/MyFirstProgram/README.txt

-I will code in C#
+I will code in Java